-Gather everyone outside and create 2 to 3 groups with 4 players each.
+Gather everyone outside and create a few groups with 4 players each.
 Each player must hold their own red solo cups.
-Now the group must assign one player who will lie down facing up while holding their cup on the tummy area.
-At the other end, each group must have their own pale of water.
+Now the group must assign one player who will lie down facing up while holding their cup on their stomach.
+At the other end, each group must have their own bucket of water.

 To play, the player must scoop water, place the cup over their head and walk towards their lying teammate, they will have to pour the content of their cup just by tilting their heads.
-The cups must stay over their head.
-First team to fill the cup of their lying teammate wins!
+The cups with water must stay over their head.
+The first team to fill the cup of their lying teammate wins!

 DON’T BREAK THE EGG

-Then they’ll have to run or march towards the chair and go back to the next player, transfer the egg carefully to make sure that it won’t crack.
+Then, they’ll have to run, walk, or march towards the chair, sit down in it, and then go back to the next player, transferring their team egg carefully to make sure that it doesn’t crack.
 The first team to properly transfer the egg all through the players without cracking it will win.

-This one is a perfect group activity, form 2 groups with at least 10 players.
-Prepare colored water by mixing food color with clean water, you can use 2 different colors to represent the groups.
+This one is a perfect group activity game, form 2 groups with at least 10 players.
+Prepare the first cup with clean water.
+If you don’t mind potential staining, you can use 2 different watercolors to represent the groups.
 To start, each player must have their own red solo cups and should form a line, placing their cups over their heads.

 While you’re playing these red solo cup games you may wish to impress your guests with some trivia around this iconic cup: